ServerlessLife/lambda-live-debugger/README.md

 - Attaches the Layer to each Lambda you're debugging
 - Adds a policy to the Lambda Role for AWS IoT access

-In case you do not want to debug all functions and add Layer to them, you can limit to the ones you need via `function` parameter.
+In case you do not want to debug all functions and add Layer to them, you can limit to the ones you need via the `function` parameter.

 The tool generates temporary files in the `.lldebugger` folder, which can be deleted after debugging.
 The wizard can add `.lldebugger` to `.gitignore` for you.

 ## Development Process

 Since you deploy code to a real AWS account, it's best to have a dedicated environment only for yourself.
-It could be your personla environemnt or environment created for a special feature.
+It could be your personal environment or an environment created for a feature.
 That is [common practice when developing serverless systems](https://theburningmonk.com/2019/09/why-you-should-use-temporary-stacks-when-you-do-serverless/).
 If that's not feasible due to organizational or technical reasons, use Observability Mode.

 ## Observability Mode

 In Observability Mode, Lambda Live Debugger intercepts requests and sends them to your computer without waiting for a response.
 The Lambda continues as usual.
 The response from your machine is ignored.
-This mode can be used in development, testing, or even, if you are an adventures, production environments.
-It samples requests every 3 seconds by default (configurable with `interval` setting) to avoid overloading the system.
+This mode can be used in the development, testing, or even, if you are an adventurous, production environment.
+It samples requests every 3 seconds by default (configurable with an `interval` setting) to avoid overloading the system.

 ## Getting Started